-Why Stay At Home Stock Pickers Should Focus On Small Cap Stocks
+Why Stay At Home Stock Pickers Should Focus On Small-Cap Stocks

 It's true that the odds of any individual consistently beating the market are low.
 It's also true that passive investing in an index fund is a surefire way to build wealth in the long run, as my last article showed.
 This shouldn't discourage you from picking stocks in the right way.
 If you have a long term time horizon and a willingness to do deep research, you are already at an advantage over those who casually buy stocks with little due diligence and sell as soon as the price declines.

 The four steps I've outlined are not magical and come with no guarantee of results.
-They are simply logical and practical steps to help you beat the market from home with small cap stocks.
+They are simply logical and practical steps to help you beat the market from home with small-cap stocks.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.